Sample Weighting

 # Create the sample

-The dataset includes a household-level base weight variable named hhweight, we will rename it to base_wgt.
+The dataset includes a household-level base weight variable named hhweight.
+Let’s rename it to base_wgt for clarity:

 # Rename hhweight -> base_wgt